jcsyme/sisepuede/docs/source/energy_electric.rst

 Energy - Electricity and Fuel Production
 ========================================

-Electricity and fuel production are modeled using `Julia NemoMod <https://sei-international.github.io/NemoMod.jl/stable/>`_ (`access the Julia GitHub repository here <https://github.com/sei-international/NemoMod.jl/>`_), an energy framework developed by the `Stockholm Environmental Institute <https://www.sei.org>`_.
+Electricity and Fuel Production is modeled using `Julia NemoMod <https://sei-international.github.io/NemoMod.jl/stable/>`_ (`access the Julia GitHub repository here <https://github.com/sei-international/NemoMod.jl/>`_), an energy framework developed by the `Stockholm Environmental Institute <https://www.sei.org>`_.
 Two key subsectors are exclusive to electricity and fuel production (* indicates non-emission subsector):

 * Energy Technology (ENTC--NOTE this is marked as **Electricity and Fuel Production** on the `SISEPUEDE DAG <./sisepuede_concept.html>`_)
 * Energy Storage (ENST)*